vojay-dev/gemini-movie-detectives-api/README.md

 **Gemini model**

 The default model used for Gemini is `gemini-1.5-pro-001`.
 To use a different model, simply adjust the `GCP_GEMINI_MODEL` in the `.env` file.
-For this use-case, also the Flash model delivers good results and might be a cost efficient alternative.
+For this use-case, also the Flash model delivers good results and might be a cost-efficient alternative.
 ```
 GCP_GEMINI_MODEL=gemini-1.5-flash-001